elennick/retry4j/README.md

 Or even more simple using one of the predefined config options and not checking exceptions:

     Callable<Object> callable = () -> {
-        //code that you want to retry until success OR retries are exhausted OR an unexpected exception is thrown };
+        //code that you want to retry
+    };

     CallExecutor executor = new CallExecutor(RetryConfig.simpleFixedConfig());